velkan14/api-web-template/README.md

-# Technical assignment full-stack engineer

-You’re working on an online shopping platform.
-The sales team wants to know which items were added to a basket, but removed before checkout.
-We will use this data later for targeted discounts.

-Build a shopping basket that helps you get this data.
-You are free to use the languages, frameworks and tools you prefer.

-**Timing**

-You have 1 week to accomplish the assignment.
-You decide yourself how much time and effort you invest in it, but one of our colleagues tends to say: "Make sure it is good" ;-).
-Please send us (jobs@madewithlove.com) an email when you are ready with the assignment.
-Please mention your name, Github username and a link to what we need to review.

 # Shop

 This is a project that simulates a online shop.
 It has an API that lists the products and has a frontend that shows the products and lets you add them to the cart.
 The checkout is not working currently.